 The temple was made of a local limestone and coated with a thin layer of stucco to give it marble-like appearance in order to replicate the sculptural decorations inside.
 The temple of Zeus is considered to be the most perfect example of Doric architecture in the Peloponnesus.
 Construction began c.
-470 BC from the spoils of the Triphylian War, and completed before 456 BC in commemoration to the Spartin victory at Tanagra.
+470 BC from the spoils of the Triphylian War, and completed before 456 BC in commemoration to the Spartan victory at Tanagra.
 The architect was Libon of Elis.
 The east pediment shows the chariot race of Pelops and Oinomaos, while the west pediment sculptures show the battle between the Lapiths and Centaurs.